Convex-Dev/design/cad/026_lisp/README.md

 E.g. the String "(+ 1 2 3)" is converted by the Reader into the list `(+ 1 2 3)`containing 4 elements  where the first element is the Symbol `+` and the following elements are Integers.

-The Reader is **not available on chain** - it is intended for use in tools that communicate with the Convex network, such as a REPL terminal.
+The Reader is **not available on chain** - it is intended for use in client code or tools that communicate with the Convex network, such as a REPL terminal.

 The reader syntax in the `convex-core` reference implementation is available as a [ANTLR Grammar](https://github.com/Convex-Dev/convex/blob/develop/convex-core/src/main/antlr4/convex/core/lang/reader/antlr/Convex.g4)

 NOTE: Use of the Reader is not mandatory: it is possible to construct Convex Lisp forms programmatically (or even directly build pre-compiled CVM Ops) rather than parsing a String via the Reader.
 This may offer marginal performance benefits in some applications, e.g. JVM based systems that need to construct a large number of transactions.

 ## Coding Conventions